-The Committee would like to thank Belden's stockholders for another year of loyal support in 2022.
-For the eleventh consecutive year, our Say-on-Pay proposal was supported by over 94% of the voted shares.
+The Committee would like to thank Belden's stockholders for another year of loyal support in 2024.
+For the twelfth consecutive year, our Say-on-Pay proposal was supported by over 94% of the voted shares.
 This level of support is commensurate with what we believe to be a stockholder-friendly compensation design.
 Our shareholder engagement efforts allow us to better understand the individual points of view of our top holders.
-We believe that all of our stockholders benefit from this continuous dialogue.
+We believe that all our stockholders benefit from this continuous dialogue.

-2022 was a significant year for Belden in many ways.
-The Company made material progress on the execution of important strategic measures designed to make the Company stronger well into the future, including the successful divestiture of the Company's Tripwire cybersecurity business.
-The Company also made significant progress on its organic growth strategies and continuing evolution to a complete solutions provider while successfully managing continuing inflationary pressures and unpredictable supply chain challenges.
-As a result of these items and the actions expected to be taken in 2023, the Company is well-positioned for success in the future and well-positioned to continue to make investments in its future, both organic and inorganic, while keeping leverage low.
+2023 was a significant year for Belden in many ways, and the Company was able to deliver a record adjusted earnings per share of \$6.83.
+The Company made great strides in its continuing evolution into a complete solutions provider while managing continuing inflationary pressures, unpredictable supply chain challenges, and an unanticipated channel destocking in the second half of 2023.
+As a result of the actions taken by the Company in 2023 and the actions expected to be taken in 2024, the Company is well-positioned for success in the future and well-positioned to continue to make organic and inorganic strategic investments, while keeping leverage low, even in the face of an uncertain demand environment.

 As the Compensation Committee, it is our duty to ensure that the Belden compensation program is appropriately designed to reward excellent performance, but it is also our duty to hold management accountable for suboptimal performance.
 We believe the program is functioning properly in this regard.
-The Company performed exceptionally well in 2022, as demonstrated by the achievement of a Company record full year adjusted earnings per share of \$6.42.
-However, even in the face of excellent overall performance, the Company did not achieve all of its stated goals in 2022.
-As a result of the Company's decision to increase inventory levels in order to mitigate supply chain concerns of its customers, the Company did not meet its established working capital turn targets for 2022.
-The compensation program held management accountable to the originally stated goals even in the face of excellent overall financial performance.
-As a result of the Company's strong overall performance, annual cash incentive payouts are higher than target amounts, but less than the maximum possible payout amounts.
-Performance stock units granted to executives and other senior managers in 2020 will convert into shares of Belden common stock for the second consecutive year.
+The Company performed exceptionally well through the first half of 2023, but results failed to meet expectations during second half of the year.
+Even so, the Company was able to deliver record adjusted earnings per share and expanded margins.
+The compensation program held management accountable to the originally stated goals even as is it became clear during the second half of the year that the originally stated goals would not be achieved as a result of channel destocking and macroeconomic factors.
+As a result, annual cash incentive plan payouts, which utilize a one year measuring period, are lower than target amounts.
+Performance stock units granted to executives and other senior managers will convert into shares of Belden stock for the third consecutive year, continuing to strengthen the alignment of Belden's executives and its shareholders.